AgileCap business loans for insurance agencies review

-You must be OK with receiving a phone call to get an AgileCap business loan.
+You must be OK with receiving a phone call and a 30-minute consultation to get an AgileCap business loan.

-A loan specialist should get in touch with you within one day of submitting your application.
-They’ll typically ask for more information and help you find the right type of loan amount for you.
-It can take five days for the underwriting team to determine if you’re eligible and five more days to get your funds.
+A loan specialist should get in touch with you within one day of submitting your information.
+They’ll typically ask for more details and help you find the right loan amount for your business, usually within 24 hours.
+It can take up to five days for the underwriting team to determine if you’re eligible and get your funds delivered.

 What documents do I need to apply?

 What documents you need can vary, depending on your business’s experience and commission.
 You might be asked to submit:

 - Book of business.
 Your agency’s commissions are one of the most important factors in AgileCap’s underwriting process.
 Not only is it your business’s collateral, but it also helps AgileCap determine how much you’re eligible to borrow.

 - Business bank statements.
 In addition to your book of business, AgileCap might ask to see your agency’s bank statements to get an idea of how much funds you have available and verify your debt payments.

 - Business tax returns.
 AgileCap might use your agency’s most recent tax returns to get an idea of its yearly revenue.

 I got the AgileCap business loan.
 Now what?